Over 30 Bike Trails, 250+ Miles

 This section, here called the "Charles Paiva Greenway," named for a City Commissioner, runs for about two miles from Earl Brown Park to Stetson University.
-Main Street in downtown DeLand with its restaurants and shops is just one block to the east.
+Main Street in downtown DeLand with its restaurants and shops is just one block to the west.

 The trail follows N. Amelia Ave. through Stetson University to E. Minnesota Ave.
 It turns east on Minnesota, passing residential halls and athletic facilities, including Stetson University's beach volleyball court, and ending at N. Garfield Ave.